donlelek/cv-dprice/academic_cv.md

 Supervisor: Germán Reinhardt, DVM, Dr.med.vet.

 # PROFESSIONAL EXPERIENCE

+**Postdoctoral Fellow**, 2017 - Present.
+Canada Excellence Chair in Aquatic Epidemiology, Atlantic Veterinary College, UPEI, Charlottetown, Canada.
+Participated in the design and execution of several research projects in aquatic epiodemiology.

 **Fresh Water Health Manager**, 2010 - 2013.
-Invermar S.A., Puerto Montt.
+Invermar S.A., Puerto Montt, Chile.
 Managed the health of three hatcheries, two lake sites and supervised several rearing contracts, producing over 10  million Atlantic salmon, coho salmon and rainbow trout smolts per year.
 Established disease prevention policies and control strategies.

 **Veterinary Technical Support Manager**, 2009 - 2010.
-Aquagestion S.A., Puerto Montt.
+Aquagestion S.A., Puerto Montt, Chile.
 Managed a team of Veterinarians offering diagnostic services in aquaculture with branch offices in Santiago, Temuco, Puerto Montt, Puerto Aysén and Punta Arenas.
 Coordinated the activities performed by the team and provided technical support to the team as well as clients.